robmarkcole/tensorflow-lite-rest-server/README.md

 # tensorflow-lite-rest-server
-Expose tensorflow-lite models via a rest API, and currently object, face & scene detection is supported.
+Expose tensorflow-lite models via a rest API.
+Currently object, face & scene detection is supported.
 Can be hosted on any of the common platforms including RPi, linux desktop, Mac and Windows.
+A service can be used to have the server run automatically on an RPi.

 ## Setup
 In this process we create a virtual environment (venv), then install tensorflow-lite [as per these instructions](https://www.tensorflow.org/lite/guide/python) which is platform specific, and finally install the remaining requirements.
 Note on an RPi (only) it is necessary to manually install pip3, numpy, pillow.